A 24/7 licensed-RN nurse triage line

 Health centers & rural clinics.

 FQHCs, Look-Alikes, and Rural Health Clinics that must demonstrate after-hours coverage.
-A nurse line that actually triages, with EHR-ready documentation.
+A nurse line that triages, with EHR-ready documentation.

 HRSA Chapter 7